| Science

 system together with other solar systems form part of the galaxy,

+which ultimately, forms the universe.
 Now, beginning from man again, we

 see that there are certain laws that govern his existence.
 These